linleyh/liberation-circuit/bin/readme.txt

 To build using do/redo (using the .do scripts by Nils Dagsson Moskopp):

-  To build Liberation Circuit on any Unix-like OS like GNU/Linux, execute the ìdoî script.
+  To build Liberation Circuit on any Unix-like OS like GNU/Linux, execute the ‚Äúdo‚Äù script.
-  Note that ìdoî always compiles all source files; if you want to rebuild targets only when relevant source files have changed, you should use ìredoî instead.
-A version of ìredoî can be obtained from
+  Note that ‚Äúdo‚Äù always compiles all source files; if you want to rebuild targets only when relevant source files have changed, you should use ‚Äúredo‚Äù instead.
+A version of ‚Äúredo‚Äù can be obtained from
   <http://news.dieweltistgarnichtso.net/bin/redo-sh.html> (written in
   Bourne shell) or <http://jdebp.eu./Softwares/redo/> (written in C++).